15 trading strategies compared: win rate, R:R, indicators

 The 'AI trading signals' market sells subscriptions to systems that have no live edge.
 The data we have collected over twelve months is unflattering enough that I will say it directly.

-Liquidity sweeps are not the market hunting your stop personally.
-They are a structural feature of how price discovers resting orders.
-Here is why retail keeps walking into them.
+Liquidity sweeps are not the market hunting your stop.
+They are a structural feature of how price discovers resting orders — and why retail keeps walking in.